Oran70/WebApplications/README.md

 3. **API not responding**
    - Make sure the JSON server is running (`npm start`)
    - Check that db.json is in the correct location

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is open source and available under the MIT License.